Volpestyle/spatial-ui-lab/docs/graph-gestures/createHandModel.md

 ```

 Key points:
-- `gestureClick` prop carries NDC and a token so React effects fire per click.
+- `gestureClick` carries normalized `[0,1]` coordinates and a token so repeated clicks at the same spot still trigger the effect.
-- Effect raycasts from camera through NDC coords and maps hit mesh → node id.
+- The scene converts `{ xNorm, yNorm }` to NDC internally before raycasting.
 - Mouse clicks are still supported via `onClick` on the mesh.

 ---

-## 3. Convert Gesture `CLICK_AT` ([0,1]) → NDC in the App
+## 3. Handle `POINTER_CLICK` commands in the app
-Handle the conversion and store a tokened NDC click for the scene to consume.
+Store normalized clicks and pass them to the canvas; the scene converts to NDC internally.

 ```tsx
 // src/App.tsx